writethedocs/www/docs/team.rst

   - At least one team member must check the Support inbox daily

 Membership
-  - Team members are appointed the business owner of Write the Docs and approved by the community council
+  - Team members are appointed by the business owner of Write the Docs and approved by the community council
   - Team members are paid on a freelance basis according to budget availability

 Members